canonical/mongodb-operator/documentation/tutorial.md

   }
 ]
 ```
-Feel free to test out any other MongoDB commands, when you’re ready to leave the MongoDB shell you can just type `exit`.
-Once you've entered `exit`, you should be back in the shell you started in where you can interact with Juju and LXD.
+Feel free to test out any other MongoDB commands.
+When you’re ready to leave the MongoDB shell you can just type `exit`.
+Once you've typed `exit` you will be back in the original shell, where you can interact with Juju and LXD.

 ## Scale Charmed MongoDB